Regional German Constitutional Court Rules Anti-BDS Motion Infringes of Fundamental RightsPublished on Fri Dec 18 2020 - modified on Fri Mar 12 2021

-On 22 September 2020, the Constitutional Court of the State of North-Rhine Westphalia (NRW) in Germany delivered its final ruling in the complaint brought by lawyer Ahmed Abed and the ELSC against the anti-BDS motion of the NRW State Parliament adopted on 20 September 2018.
+On 22 September 2020, the Constitutional Court of the State of North-Rhine Westphalia (NRW) delivered its final judgement in the complaint against the anti-BDS motion of the NRW State ruling that it may infringe constitutional rights.

 While the Constitutional Judges declared the complaint inadmissible on procedural grounds, they recognized the complainants’ claims under the law and stressed the correct procedural steps to follow.
 Notably, the Court stated that:

-ii) The complainants are “largely affected by the motion in their fundamental rights” and, thus, they are “entitled to file complaints against the Parliamentary motion”;
+- The complainants are “largely affected by the motion in their fundamental rights” and, thus, they are “entitled to file complaints against the Parliamentary motion” (see judgment pp. 5-8);

 Read about the Administrative Complaint before the Administrative Court of Berlin against the Bundestag anti-BDS motion brought by BT3P campaigners, lawyer Ahmed Abed and the ELSC.